-Revealing: As we know, the watery image of the event horizon is projected onto a blue backdrop.
-In "Origin" the third episode of season nine, Ger'ak comes through the Stargate and we can see the image of the event horizon, though faint, around and above the Stargate itself and is not confined to normal area for the event horizon.
+Revealing mistake: As we know, the watery image of the event horizon is projected onto a blue backdrop.
+Ger'ak comes through the Stargate and we can see the image of the event horizon, though faint, around and above the Stargate itself and is not confined to normal area for the event horizon.
 Blatantly visible if you look for it on the airing of the episode on the Sci-Fi network.

 Continuity mistake: During the scene where Jack is talking to Daniel aboard the Odyssey, there is only 1 star on each of his shirt collars, indicating that he is a Brigadier General, instead of the proper two stars for a Major General, as he does in every other scene of the episode.